-In 1212, in response to Pope Innocent III's call of a new crusade, many knights and foot soldiers had begun to gather near the city of Toledo, Spain.
+In 1212, in response to Pope Innocent III's call for a new crusade, many knights and foot soldiers had begun to gather near the city of Toledo, Spain.
 There were men from Germany, France, Italy, Portugal, and, of course, Spain who were preparing to go to war.
 They had come in response to the call from the pope who hoped to push back the encroachment of the invaders who were aiming to control all of Spain and Portugal.

-The foe was the Almohad who hailed from northern Africa and who already held the most of the lower half of the Iberian peninsula.
+The foe was the Almohad who hailed from northern Africa and who already held most of the lower half of the Iberian peninsula.
 They threatened the kingdoms of Spain as they were ever ready to expand their influence and territory as well as to spread the religion of Islam.

 Early Success Followed by Desertion and No Way Forward

 The fortunes for King Alfonso VIII initially looked promising with his assembled army despite the reality that his much smaller combined forces were preparing to face a sizable foe.
 In one of their first initial encounters, the army laid siege to Calatrava which was a stronghold in the disputed border region of Alfonso's Kingdom of Castile.

 The Moors of Calatrava surrendered and King Alfonso VIII allowed them to leave on their own terms.
 This action was not well received by the forces from beyond Spain and Portugal.
 Soon after that, these still grumbling knights forsook their Crusader oath and returned home in protest which greatly reduced the forces available to confront the Almohad.

 Nonetheless, King Alfonso VIII pressed forward and captured several other small cities as he moved forward to his hinevitable encounter with the formidable foe from northern Africa.